JannieI/canvas-workstation-V3/src/app/roadmap.md

     Dashboard:
     ----------
+    - Have DOWN arrow to go the second page on same tab ??!!!
+    - Legend and tooltips - drag field here
+    - Import Vega spec automatically
     - relook at D export: maybe export Widgets too, plus data or at least points to data.
 Amend Import to: show structure and what is valid, and if user proceeds: read Widgets to, create new records in DB, similar to ADD D and ADD W
     - show rubberband when selecting with mouse on D: mouse down and up @View controls size of pre-created Div
     - have optional authorised recipients -> can only Send a Message / Email to these and no one else.